9 February 2026 By Dr Paul Barrass

 The billing run is the heartbeat of your reseller business.
-Get it right and everything flows smoothly -accurate invoices, happy customers, money in the bank on time.
+Get it right and everything flows smoothly: accurate invoices, happy customers, money in the bank on time.
 Get it wrong and you’re chasing errors, fielding complaints, and waiting for late payments.

 This guide walks you through each step of a billing run in SAFE, from start to finish.

-In SAFE, the billing run follows a clear sequence.
+In SAFE, a billing run follows a clear seven-step sequence: pre-billing checks, CDR supply, error review, invoice generation, post-billing reports, email delivery, and payment collection.
 Each step builds on the last, and the platform guides you through the whole process.
-The billing run overview in our documentation covers the full workflow.

 Step 1: Pre-Billing Preparation